wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan       Expires September 4, 2015               [Page 3]
+Kumari & Sullivan       Expires November 19, 2015               [Page 3]

-Internet-Draft               Reserve ALT TLD                  March 2015
+Internet-Draft               Reserve ALT TLD                    May 2015

-   shims in the name resolution process, or simply applications that only use this alternate namespace.
+   shims in the name resolution process, or simply applications that perform special handling of this alternate namespace.

-   In many cases, the creators of these alternate namespaces have simply chosen a convenient or descriptive string and started using it.
+   In many cases, the creators of these alternate namespaces have chosen a convenient or descriptive string and started using it.
 These new strings are "alternate" strings and are not registered anywhere or part of the DNS.
 However they appear to be TLDs.
 Issues may arise if they are looked up in the DNS.
 These include:

-   o  User confusion: If someone emails a link of the form foo.bar
+   o  User confusion: If someone emails a link of the form
-      .pseudo-TLD to someone who does not have the necessary software to resolve names in the pseudo-TLD namespace, the name will not resolve and the user may become confused.
+      foo.bar.pseudo-TLD to someone who does not have the necessary software to resolve names in the pseudo-TLD namespace, the name will not resolve and the user may become confused.

    o  Excess traffic hitting the DNS root: Lookups leak out of the
       pseudo-TLD namespace and end up hitting the DNS root nameservers.